PaulTran47/econ-grad-app-deadlines/README.md

 ## Changelog

+20 October, 2024: Increased list of schools to 150.

 07 October, 2024: Increased list of schools to 125.

 06 October, 2024: Increased list of schools to 100!
 Added FAQ information about